-If we become aware that any person clients met with at our office tests positive for Covid-19 shortly after the meeting, we will notify the client.
-If any client tests positive for Covid-19 within a week of meeting any our staff, we will ask them to let their contact at Stevens & Bolton know as soon as possible.
+If we become aware that any person a client meets with at our office tests positive for Covid-19 shortly after the meeting, we will notify you straightaway.
+If any client tests positive for Covid-19 within a week of meeting any our people, we ask them to let their contact at Stevens & Bolton know as soon as possible.

-In addition, we have taken the following further measures in preparation for our staff returning to work from Wey House, in order to ensure, so far as possible, that our premises are Covid-19 secure.
+In addition, we have taken the following further measures to enable our people to work at our offices where they need to and to ensure that our premises remain Covid-19 secure:

-All our people will have read and agreed to comply with the guidelines relating to Covid-19 in advance of their return to the office in September.
-The guidelines are being issued following a firm-wide consultation process with staff.
-We are maintaining a central HR record to indicate all staff have read and agreed to comply with the relevant guidelines.
+- All our people have read and agreed to comply with our guidelines relating to Covid-19.
+The guidelines were issued following a firm-wide consultation process with staff.

-Any new Government guidance will be promptly reviewed and, where relevant, our processes will be aligned to these as soon as practically possible.
-Staff will be informed of any relevant changes.
+- Any new government guidance will be promptly reviewed and, where relevant, our processes will be aligned to these as soon as practically possible.
+Our people will be informed of any material changes.

-We have in place a detailed Risk Assessment in relation to preventing the spread of Covid-19 in our workplace and will have consulted with staff on this prior to their return to the office.
+- We have in place a detailed Risk Assessment in relation to preventing the spread of Covid-19 in our workplace and we consulted with staff on this prior to their return to the office.

-We have published a comprehensive suite of Covid-19 guidance that is available to all staff on our Intranet.
+- We have published a comprehensive suite of Covid-19 guidance that is available to all our people on our Intranet.

-Staff are aware that they must not attend work if they or anyone in their household or support bubble have any symptoms of Covid-19 and that they are then required to self-isolate.
-We encourage all staff to take a test if they have any symptoms of Covid-19.
+- Our people are aware that they must not attend work if they or anyone in their household or support bubble have any symptoms of Covid-19 or have tested positive for Covid-19 and that they are then required to self-isolate.
+We encourage all our people to take a test if they have any symptoms of Covid-19.

-We ask all staff to advise HR and their Head of Department if they have any symptoms of Covid-19 when reporting their absence from work.
-If they then take a Covid-19 test we ask them to let us know the outcome as soon as possible.
+- We ask all our people to advise HR and their Head of Department if they have any symptoms of Covid-19 or if they have tested positive for Covid-19 when reporting their absence from work.
+If those with symptoms take a Covid-19 test, we ask them to let us know the outcome as soon as possible.
 If a Covid-19 case is confirmed we will advise immediate colleagues as appropriate and, if required, will report this to Public Health England.
 We will also co-operate with NHS Test and Trace.